REDMED-X/OperatorsKit/KIT/EnumActiveHosts/README.md

 # EnumActiveHosts
-Enumerate active hosts or valide single open port.
+Enumerate active hosts or verify a single open port.
 Tool accepts list with predefined hostnames or IP addresses and is loaded from your own operator client.

 >A valid list with hostnames is considered newline separated and ends with a newline.
 Furthermore, the following hostname notations are correct: `database`, `database.example.local`, `10.100.10.1`.